MattechLab/monalisa/_sources/2-5_prescan_acquisition.rst.txt

 Acquisition Guidelines for Coil Sensitivity Estimation using Prescans
 =======================================================================

-*Author : Mauro Leidi*
+*Authors : Mauro Leidi, Jean-Baptiste Ledoux*

-We recommend using raw-data prescans for accurate coil sensitivity estimation.
+We recommend using prescan raw-data for accurate coil sensitivity estimation.
 This requires two small extra acquisitions (one with body-coil and the same repeated with the surface coils) that are quick to perform.
 From the two resulting raw-data sets, the coil-sensitivity can be estimated by an iterative procedure that interact with the raw-data.